Ready to learn more?

 If you’d like to learn more about the IT-Network Specialist program, we’d love to talk with you.
 We’re here to answer any questions and guide you through our application process step-by-step.
 Send us your contact information, and we’ll help you get started right away!

-The Information Technology-Network Specialist program will prepare you to administer, install, maintain and troubleshoot data and voice networks.
+The Information Technology-Network Specialist program will prepare you to install, troubleshoot, and maintain computer networks.

 Students in MATC's IT-Network Specialist program can attend full or part time.